Aerial Filming and Photography

 Recording visuals: I have various setups for video recording (4K), whether directly to a digital camera, to a drone, drone controller, ‘Atomos Ninja-V’ monitor, recording onto SSD, or to Black Magic ‘Hyper Deck Studio HD’ recording onto SD Cards

-Camera monitoring: An integral component of my camera kit is a camera monitor which has all the features helpful to view and manage the camera output and provides a de-squeeze monitor view for a Anamorphic lenses.
-The Atomos ‘Ninja V – records up to 6Kp30 in Apple ProRes RAW, 4Kp60, HDp120 video, integrate new formats seamlessly into the timeline of your existing ProRes RAW or ProRes projects.
-Apple ProRes and Avid DNx
+Camera monitoring: An integral component of my camera kit is a camera monitor which has all the features helpful to view and manage the camera output and provides a de-squeeze monitor view for Anamorphic lenses.
+The Atomos ‘Ninja V – records up to 6Kp30 in Apple ProRes, 4Kp60, HDp120 video, integrate new formats seamlessly into the timeline of your existing ProRes or Avid DNx projects

 Coms: Where useful for location support, flight safety or location monitoring, I’ll use ‘Synco’ coms head sets with a 350m range which enables on site communication for safety or between pilot and production crew